swapy1102/Weight-Coverter/README.md

 # Weight-Coverter

-A simple Platform where it takes Weight input in kgs and gives the quivalent weight in grams,pound and ounces.
+A simple Platform where it takes Weight input in grams and gives the equivalent weight in kilograms,pound and ounces.